-Must take at least 5 courses, (that total a minimum of 15 credits) in Anthropology:
+Must take at least 5 courses, (minimum 15 credits total) in Anthropology

-- With approval of the Director of Undergraduate Study, not more than 1 course may be transferred into the minor from another college of university.
+With the approval of the Director of Undergraduate Study, not more than 1 course may be transferred into the minor from another college or university.

-- With approval from the students Anthropology Advisor, 1 (one) independent study or practicum 3 credit course, may be counted toward the minor.
+With approval from the student's Anthropology Advisor, 1 (one) independent study or practicum 3 credit course, may be counted towards the minor.